bgreen55/math4610/software_manual/routines/LUFactor.md

 **Language:** Python.
 The code was built using Pycharm.
 Can be run in terminal by:

-    python3 GEwithBackSub.py
+    python3 LUfactor.py

-**Description/Purpose:** This routine uses Gaussian elination and back substitution to solve for x in a linear system Ax=b
+**Description/Purpose:** This routine uses LU factorization, forward substitution and backwards substitution to solve for x in the linear system Ax=b

 **Input:**  The routine needs to be given a square matrix and a vector of the same length as the provided matrix.